bywatersolutions/koha-plugin-batch-permissions-modifier/README.md

 * Install the plugin
 * Run the plugin configurator

-This plugin has to configuration fields:
+This plugin has two configuration fields:
 * Template Patrons: this is a list of patron accounts that you want to use as templates.
 That is, we will apply the current user permissions from these patrons to other patrons.
 * Template permission mappings: This is a list of borrowernumber:patron_list_id pairs that will automate the setting of user permissions.
-If a patron is added to the given list, his or her permissions will be set to match those of the patron with the given borrowernumber.
-This section is optional and not necessary if you will only be using the plugin interactively.
+  * If a patron is added to the given list, his or her permissions will be set to match those of the patron with the given borrowernumber.
+  * If the template patron's permissions are updated, all patrons in the list will be updated as well.
+  * This section is optional and not necessary if you will only be using the plugin interactively with the 'Run tool' option.

+This plugin can also be run manually.
+* The 'Run tool' option will present a list of template patrons defined in the configuration above, as well as all patron lists
+  * You can then choose a patron and a list, and click 'Batch modify permissions'
+  * The tool will update all patrons in the list with the permissions of the template patron.